 Calorie: One energy calorie is equivalent to 4.2 joules.
 Thus, it takes 500,000 calories of energy to boil a pot of coffee.
 One food calorie equals 1,000 energy calories.

-Calorie (energy calorie -"c"): Any of several approximately equal values of heat, each measured as the quantity of heat require to raise the temperature of 1 gram of water by 1 degree Celsius from a standard initial temperature, esp. from 3.98 degrees Celsius.
-14.5 degrees Celsius, or 19.5 degrees Celsius, at 1 atmosphere pressure.
+Calorie (energy calorie -"c"): Any of several approximately equal values of heat, each measured as the quantity of heat required to raise the temperature of 1 gram of water by 1 degree Celsius from a standard initial temperature, esp. from 3.98 degrees Celsius.
+14.5 degrees Celsius, or 19.5 degrees Celsius, at 1-atmosphere pressure.
 A calorie is the unit of heat equal to 4.184 joules.